pedronachtigall/CodAn/models/README.md

 - **VERT_full**: model to predict CDS in Full-Length transcripts of VERTEBRATE species.
 - **VERT_partial**: model to predict CDS in partial transcripts of INVERTEBRATE species.

+The models are a set of subfolders and files with all parameters specific to each group used in the prediction step of CodAn.

 Usage
 =====